Speed and red light camera types

 Red light cameras

-Red light cameras are cameras located at intersections with traffic lights and take photos of vehicles that run red lights.
-They are attached to a pole or something similar, a few meters back from the solid white line, which marks the start of the intersection.
+Red light cameras are cameras located at intersections with traffic lights.
+These cameras take photos of vehicles that fail to stop at red lights.
+They are usually attached to a pole or other infrastructure and placed, a few meters back from the solid white line, which marks the start of the intersection.

 Red light cameras operate 24 hours, 7 days a week.